Baltimore Police Department: The 1930s to the Civil Rights era

 The first African American officer hired by the department was a woman: Violet Hill Whyte, in 1937.
 The first black male officers (Walter T. Eubanks Jr., Harry S. Scott, Milton Gardner, and J. Hiram Butler Jr.) were hired the year after.
 They were all assigned to plainclothes duty to work undercover.
 In 1943, African Americans were allowed to wear police uniforms, and by 1950 there were 50 black officers in the department.

-African American officers at this point were barred from using squad cars, hit a ceiling in promotion and were limited to patrolling black neighbourhoods or assignments in the Narcotics Division or as undercover officers.
+African American officers at this point were barred from using squad cars, hit a ceiling in promotion and were limited to patrolling black neighborhoods or assignments in the Narcotics Division or as undercover officers.
 They were subjected to racial harassment from both white coworkers (including the use of racial slurs during roll call) and African American residents (including degrading racial graffiti).
 Bishop L. Robinson and Edward J. Tilghman were two black police officers during this period; both later served as police commissioner.
-Local Republican politician Marse Callaway played a significant role in increasing the number of African American officers.In 1962, Patrolman Henry Smith Jr. was the first African American officer to die in the line of duty; he was shot breaking up a dice game on North Milton Avenue.
+In 1962, Patrolman Henry Smith Jr. was the first African American officer to die in the line of duty; he was shot breaking up a dice game on North Milton Avenue.

 As with other American cities post-World War II suburbanization, encouraged by government programs, drew large numbers of white residents out of the city.
 There had always been a large African American minority in Baltimore, which had been growing steadily and became a majority in the mid 20th century.
 The police department remained dominated by whites; traditionally mostly Irish Americans.

 During the Civil Rights Movement, trust between the department and the predominantly black city became increasingly strained, as African Americans pressed for fair treatment and social justice.
 In the 1960s, race riots erupted in Baltimore and other cities.
 Some positive change was implemented under Commissioner Donald Pomerleau, appointed in 1966 after consulting for the International Association of Chiefs of Police in the city for two years and writing a damning report on the department.
 Pomerleau described the BPD as "the most corrupt and antiquated in the nation, and had developed almost no positive relationship with the city's Negro community".
 Pomerleau oversaw many reforms, including the racial integration of the department by 1966, also partly a result of the Civil Rights Act of 1964 and efforts by local black activists.
 However, the riot of 1968 broke out across the city's African-American neighborhoods in response to the assassination of Martin Luther King Jr. Because few black officers held rank within the department, the African American community was confronted by a white-dominated police department.